MedCompUnipd/FunTaxIS-lite/README.md

 The Beautiful Soup library is used to automatically get the new taxonomic ID when an ID writes in the taxonConstraintsDef.txt file is not found in the tree.
 Otherwise a warning is thrown.

 ## Usage
+This repository contains four scripts, three folders and one configuration file (that can be edited by the user):

+- `run.sh` to run FunTaxIS-lite;
+- `download.sh` to download the latest release of GOA, go.owl and taxonomy (required by FunTaxIS-lite).
+This files are saved in the input folder by default.
+- `generate_intermediates.sh` to generates the intermediate files (needed to generate taxonomic constraints).
+The script can be run if the GO, GOA, and taxonomy data exist.
+- `generate_constraints.sh` to generate the taxonomic constraints.
+It can be run either after the `generate_all_taxon_constraints.sh` script or if the required intermediate files exist.
+- /src folder, that contains the source code
+- /input folder, that contains the `add_files` folder with:
+      - excluded_nodes.txt
+      - manualConstraints.txt
+      - taxonConstraintsDef.txt
+- /containers, which contain

 Allow all permission (rwx) on src folder before running FunTaxIS-lite by typing the following command: